Erin M. Evans

-Erin Marie Evans is an author, and former editor for Wizards of the Coast.
+Erin Marie Evans is an American author, and former editor for Wizards of the Coast.

 Biography

-Erin M. Evans earned a degree in anthropology from Washington University in St. Louis.
+Erin M. Evans earned her anthropology degree from Washington University in St. Louis.

 Evans wrote the Forgotten Realms novels The God Catcher (February 2010), Brimstone Angels (November 2011), Brimstone Angels: Lesser Evils (December 2012), as well as the short story The Resurrection Agent featured in the Realms of the Dead Anthology (January 2010).
 Evans wrote the novel The Adversary for The Sundering, a fictional event set in the expanded Dungeons & Dragons universe.

 Awards

 Evans is a 2012 SCRIBE award winner for best original novel in the speculative fiction category.